 The F-22 Raptor has been another source of much scrutiny in its expense.
 The dominant, highly advanced Air Force backed fighter jet program had an estimated cost of $62 billion in 2006, $66.9 billion 2008 US dollars – about half the cost of the Apollo program.
 As of this writing, the F-22 has never flown a combat mission.

 The war in Iraq and Afghanistan is estimated by the CBO to cost $2.4 trillion by 2017, $1.9 trillion attributed to Iraq.
-This is mainly because much of the cost of the war has been financed with borrowed money.
+Much of the cost of the war has been via deficit spending.

 The Emergency Economic Stabilization Act of 2008 has authorized the Treasury Secretary to spend up to $700 billion taxpayer dollars.
-It is hoped that the taxpayers will come out of this bailout program without too deep of a loss, that some portion of the expenditures will result in profits to offset the expected losses.
+There’s hope taxpayers will come out of this bailout program without too deep of a loss.
+A portion of the expenditures should result in profits to offset the expected losses.
 The true cost of the recent Federal bailouts of the financial sector are unknown.
 If the program suffers a complete loss, it would represent 526% the cost of the Apollo program.

 NASA estimated in 2005 that the cost to return to the Moon would be $104 billion over the course of 13 years.
 While these plans have recently come under great question, NASA has already invested some $7.7 billion in the project.